leedaeho1188/leedaeho1188/README.md

 </p>

 <p>
   👋 Hi there!
-I'm a **Frontend Developer** with **2 years of experience**, currently diving deep into web development using **Next.js** and **TypeScript**.
+I'm a <br>Frontend Developer</br> with <br>2 years of experience</br>, currently diving deep into web development using <br>Next.js</br> and <br>TypeScript</br>.
 Passionate about creating intuitive and dynamic user interfaces.
 Always eager to learn and take on new challenges!
 </p>

 <p>